ofZach/eyeo_2012_remarks/README.md

 eyeo_2012_remarks
 =================

-(my stream of conscious poem at the end of eyeo festival this year)
+(my stream of conscious poem at the end of eyeo festival this year. will clean it up / format it shortly)